-Open File Extension ROM
+Open ROM File

 File extension ROM is used to describe files that contain data referred to as firmware which is used by computer hardware.
 These files are used to update data stored on computer systems were ordinary files and executables are restricted.
 Such uses include the update file for the BIOS and other hardware components on a system that contain read-only-memory modules like Video Cards.
 ROM files are readable by different applications designed for a certain hardware installed on computers running with Windows, Mac, and Linux.